Flightsim.to

 • Persistence also covers the radio audio panel (transmit and receive selectors).

-• [NEW] Config settings can now be saved fleet-wide or per variant: each option on the EFB Config tab has an override checkbox — leave it unchecked and the value is shared across your whole Twin Otter fleet, check it and that variant keeps its own value.
+• Config settings can now be saved fleet-wide or per variant: each option on the EFB Config tab has an override checkbox — leave it unchecked and the value is shared across your whole Twin Otter fleet, check it and that variant keeps its own value.

 • Known issues: 1) Some systems don’t persist (battery capacity, hydraulic system state).
 2) “Restore state” does not prevent you from restoring the state with running engines, but you probably shouldn’t.